vvaibhav08/flight_delays_prediction/README.md

 ## Data Requirements

 This repository assumes that the dataset fed to the models has the same schema as the one present in `/dataset` folder.
-The codebase does not contain schema checks hence it must be manually ensured that the input data contain these columns:
+The codebase does not contain schema checks hence it must be manually ensured that the input data contain columns defined in the [schiphol flights api](https://developer.schiphol.nl/apis/flight-api/overview?version=latest).

-- `client_nr`: Client identifier
-- `yearmonth`: Transaction month
-- `total_nr_trx`: Total number of transactions
-- `nr_debit_trx`: Number of debit transactions
-- `volume_debit_trx`: Volume of debit transactions
-- `nr_credit_trx`: Number of credit transactions
-- `volume_credit_trx`: Volume of credit transactions
-- `min_balance`: Minimum balance
-- `max_balance`: Maximum balance
-- `CRG`: Credit rating grade (this is an assumption from my side, I assumed CRG as an indicator of the client risk group)
-- `credit_application`: Target variable (0/1)